chuangcaleb/wtsa/_drafts/Disney's Raya - TV Series Pitch 1/RAYA Archived Episode 1 - Kumandra.md

 #### Past: Establishing young Raya

-> **DRIPPING CARVED-OUT TUNNEL PASSAGEWAY, HEART - NIGHT (PAST)**
+- Cut to a dripping carved-out tunnel passageway

-- Chyron: HEART - FIFTEEN YEARS EARLIER
+  > Chyron: HEART - FIFTEEN YEARS EARLIER
   - It's bright and colourful, in contrast to the pale and lifeless Tail.
 - We introduce young Raya, in full stealth/combat gear.
 She also has a drawing of the mythical Dragon Gem.
 - In a tunnel of sorts, she bypasses traps by identifying and working around rigged false-hopes and paths — with the help of her then-smaller mount, Tuk-Tuk.

-> **CHAMBER OF THE DRAGON GEM, HEART**

 - She enters the Chamber of the Dragon Gem, guarded by a silhouetted guardian.
 	- There is a glowing blue Gem on a pedestal in the center of the room, the same one as pictured in the map in the current day.
 	- The guardian calls Raya by name (establishing her name to the audience), and announces that he won't let her step one foot into the inner circle platform where the Gem is.
 	- The guardian never unsheathes his sword — we're saving epic reveal for later.
 - They fight it out
 	- Raya addresses the guardian as "Chief Benja" of the Heart tribe
 - Chief Benja would taunt Raya by saying aloud his moves ahead of time.
 Raya says she doesn't trust him, moving oppositely.
 But Chief Benja always tells the truth, which causes Raya to fail her blocks and attacks.
 - Ultimately, Benja disarms her.
 However, Raya had won: she had one toe on the inner circle platform.
 	- Chief Benja congratulates her daughter, revealing to the audience that he is her father who is training her.